Killing of Winston Boogie Smith: Initial incident report

 According to the U.S. Marshals Service in a statement they released soon after the incident, Smith had failed to comply with orders from apprehending officers, and that he produced a handgun, which resulted in the task force firing at him.
-The BCA said in a preliminary report that Smith had fired a gun at the apprehending officers from inside of his vehicle, and that authorities recovered a handgun and spent ammunition cartridges from the driver's side of his vehicle.
+The Minnesota Bureau of Criminal Apprehension (BCA) said in a preliminary report that Smith had fired a gun at the apprehending officers from inside of his vehicle, and that authorities recovered a handgun and spent ammunition cartridges from the driver's side of his vehicle.
 According to court documents and officer conduct report, investigators at the scene recovered from Smith's vehicle a Smith & Wesson M&P .380 handgun loaded with one live cartridge on the driver's side and six spent Blazer 380 Auto cartridge cases, as well as an empty gun magazine that was inside a duffel bag.
 Outside the passenger's side of Smith's vehicle, investigators recovered fifteen (another source says fourteen) FC 9mm Luger cartridge cases from where the officers had fired.
 Several bullet fragments were recovered from inside the vehicle.

 Autopsy

 An autopsy report issued by the medical examiner's office for Hennepin County ruled the manner of Smith's death, which occurred at 2:11 p.m.
 CDT on June 3, 2021, to be a homicide from multiple gunshot wounds.
 According to attorneys for Askar, the BCA did not take gunshot residue samples from Smith before his body was washed by the medical examiner, evidence they felt could exonerate Smith from the BCA claim that he possessed and fired a gun.
-The BCA said it believed that such tests would have been inconclusive and opted instead for DNA testing and other examinations of the gun recovered in Smith's vehicle.
+The BCA said in response that it believed that such tests would have been inconclusive and opted instead for DNA testing and other examinations of the gun recovered in Smith's vehicle.

 Bureau of Criminal Apprehension

 In the immediate aftermath of the officer-involved shooting, per state law, the Minnesota Bureau of Criminal Apprehension (BCA) began an investigation of officer conduct.
 The officers who shot at Smith were placed on administrative leave, a standard protocol, pending further investigation.
 The BCA did not publicly name the officers who shot at Smith as Minnesota Statutes prevented release of undercover agents' identities.
 The BCA, whose agents had participated in past North Star Fugitive Task Force operations, said that it was not a participant in the Smith operation and that it did not believe it had conflict of interest in reviewing the case.

+Activist Nekima Levy Armstrong led a 50-person protest on June 8, 2021, outside the suburban home of Minnesota's U.S. Marshal, Ramona Dohman, calling for her resignation.
+Armstrong alleged that Dohman, a Trump administration appointee, had a conflict of interest due to a past working relationship with the Minnesota Bureau of Criminal Apprehension.